Account Operation / Legal

 (g) The applicant has caused a financial loss to the Credit Union

-(h) The Credit Union is a closed bond of association credit union and the applicant does not meet the credit union’s
+(h) The Credit Union is a closed bond of association credit union and the applicant does not meet the credit union’s membership requirements.

 Applicant(s) will be required to deposit funds to clear any outstanding balances and/or fees and close all existing Credit Union products.

-Member may terminate this agreement/close their account at anytime by completing in writing their intent to withdraw membership.
+A Member may terminate this agreement/close their account at anytime by completing in writing their intent to withdraw membership.
 The Credit Union’s Close Account form will be required to be signed by each account holder.
 Available Funds in the account will be provided to the member, less applicable fees.
 Membership Shares will only be provided to the Primary Account Holder.

 18. We are committed to providing fair treatment to all of our members using our products and services.
 It is a core component of our governance and corporate culture.
 The Credit Union’s Code of Conduct can be found on our website.